bradchristie/taminations-flutter/assets/c3a/fancy.md

 ***Trailing Couples [1/2 Press Ahead](../c1/press.md)***;
 ***Outsides work Phantom: all
 [Turn & Deal](../a1/turn_and_deal.md)***
-or Left Turn and Deal, depending on the handedness of the column.
+or Left Turn and Deal, depending on the handedness of the Column.
 Ends in a Double Pass Thru.

 >